neufieldrobotics/simple_vslam/README.md

 cd gtsam
 # Check out the known commit that works with this repo
-# As of 2021-02-25, the latest commit in the repo doesn't work
+# Checked with release candidate 4.1.0 on 05/26/2021
-git checkout ff60ea8dbc70ebabbc6b4e34d1d52057ef4d9c33
+git checkout release/4.1.0

 # Install gtsam python requirements with, these should already be in your environment
-pip install -r cython/requirements.txt
+pip install -r python/requirements.txt

 # Edit the CMakeLists.txt file to the flags GTSAM_BUILD_PYTHON, GTSAM_INSTALL_MATLAB_TOOLBOX and GTSAM_INSTALL_CYTHON_TOOLBOX turn off GTSAM_ALLOW_DEPRECATED_SINCE_V4,
 # the respective lines should look as follows:

+option(GTSAM_BUILD_PYTHON                "Enable/Disable building & installation of Python module with pybind11" ON)
-option(GTSAM_ALLOW_DEPRECATED_SINCE_V4   "Allow use of methods/functions deprecated in GTSAM 4" OFF) option(GTSAM_INSTALL_MATLAB_TOOLBOX      "Enable/Disable installation of matlab toolbox"  ON) option(GTSAM_INSTALL_CYTHON_TOOLBOX      "Enable/Disable installation of Cython toolbox"  ON)
+option(GTSAM_ALLOW_DEPRECATED_SINCE_V41  "Allow use of methods/functions deprecated in GTSAM 4.1" OFF)

 # These instructions are for installing within a conda environment, for system wide installation, this would have to be adjusted accordingly:
 mkdir build
 cd build
-cmake -D GTSAM_PYTHON_VERSION=3.5 -DCMAKE_INSTALL_PREFIX=/home/<username>/gtsam_bin ..
+cmake -D GTSAM_PYTHON_VERSION=3.6 -DCMAKE_INSTALL_PREFIX=/home/<username>/gtsam_bin ..
 make check -j4 # (check optional, runs unit tests)
 # Takes about 30 mins.
+make -j4
-make install # this should install the binaries to /home/<username>/gtsam_bin
+make python-install # this should install the binaries to /home/<username>/gtsam_bin

-# test installation with:
+# test installation with (from gtsam directory):
-python /home/<username>/gtsam_bin/cython/gtsam/examples/ImuFactorExample2.py
+python ./python/gtsam/examples/ImuFactorISAM2Example.py

 # If using conda environments, add the path '/home/<username>/gtsam_bin/cython' to a .pth file in
 # '/home/<username>/anaconda/envs/simple_vslam_env/lib/python3.5/site-packages/gtsam.pth'